These fork-mashed spuds are indulgence defined with their easy execution, deceptively rich taste, and lack of bowls and beaters to clean.

 No mere mash, this creamy potato purée owes its uber velvetiness to truly indecent amounts of butter and cream.
 And we mean that in the best possible way.

-Mashed potatoes are mixed with root vegetables to make a deeply flavored, satisfying side dish.
-For the mashed potatoes, use russets or Yukon Gold.
+Mashed potatoes collide with root vegetables to create a deeply flavored yet satisfyingly healthy side dish.

 Yeah, yeah, we know.
 You don't need a recipe for mashed Yukon Golds with butter, milk, and salt.
 Or so you think.
 Try this and get back to us.

 With the chanterelles definitely the alpha ingredient, this earthy mash is a phenomenal thing if you're into mushrooms.

 We swoon to recipes that indulge us in the pretense of being healthful as we douse food in our preferred fruity olive oil.
 Thank you, Italy.